IMPACT PARTNERS

 CollabHERation intends to normalize Black girl solidarity.
 Interactive lessons will teach girls how to practice black on black compliments and initiate intentional acts of kindness towards one other.
 CollabHERation offers emotional and mental support by partnering with Black women therapists, conducting restorative justice circles, and equipping girls with the skills needed for peer conflict meditation and resolutions.
 They’re also committed to providing a welcoming, safe and open space for our Black non-gendered loved ones.

-Our 2021 grant helped launch Black Girls United at Longfellow Middle School in Berkeley, CA. Our 2022 grant is helping launch 2 more Black Girls United clubs and covering the costs to train and 3 new Cal Berkeley women students and offer them a weekly stipend for their time.
+Our 2021 grant helped launch Black Girls United at Longfellow Middle School in Berkeley, CA. Our 2022-24 grants helped launch 3 more Black Girls United clubs and covering the costs to train and new college students and offer them a weekly stipend for their time.
 We’re honored to stand in allyship with these young women!

 Rising Hearts - Jordan Daniels